MRT Line 3 (Metro Manila)

-The Metro Rail Transit Line 3, also known as the MRT Line 3, MRT-3 or Metrostar Express, is a light rapid transit system line of Metro Manila, Philippines.
-Originally referred to as the Blue Line, MRT Line 3 was reclassified to be the Yellow Line in 2012.
+The Manila Metro Rail Transit Line 3, also known as the MRT Line 3 or MRT-3, is a rapid transit line in Metro Manila in the Philippines.
 The line runs in an orbital north to south route following the alignment of Epifanio de los Santos Avenue (EDSA).
-Although it has some characteristics of light rail, such as the type of rolling stock used, it is more akin to a rapid transit system owing to its total grade separation and high passenger throughput.
+Despite its name, the line is more akin to a light rapid transit system owing to its tram-like rolling stock while having total grade separation and high passenger throughput.
+Originally known as the Metrostar Express or the Blue Line, the line was reclassified to be the Yellow Line in 2012.

-Envisioned in the 1970s and 1980s as part of various feasibility studies, the thirteen-station, 16.9 km line was the second rapid transit line to be built in Metro Manila when it started full operations in 2000 under a 25-year concession agreement between its private owners and the Philippine government's Department of Transportation (DOTr).

-The line is owned by the Metro Rail Transit Corporation (MRTC), a private company operating in partnership with the DOTr under a Build-Lease-Transfer agreement.
+Envisioned in the 1970s and 1980s as part of various feasibility studies, the 13-station, 16.9 km line was the second rapid transit line to be built in Metro Manila when it started full operations in 2000.
+The line is owned and operated by the Philippine government's Department of Transportation (DOTr).
+It was previously owned by the Metro Rail Transit Corporation (MRTC) under a 25-year build–lease–transfer agreement with the DOTr, which expired on July 15, 2025.

-Serving close to 550,000 passengers on a daily basis when MRTC's maintenance provider, Sumitomo Corporation of Japan, was handling the maintenance of the system, the line is the busiest among Metro Manila's three rapid transit lines, built with essential standards such as barrier-free access and the use of contact-less card tickets to better facilitate passenger access.
-Total ridership significantly exceeds its built maximum capacity of 350,000 passengers a day, with various solutions being proposed or implemented to alleviate chronic congestion in addition to the procurement of new rolling stock.